wexlergroup/FreeBird.jl/docs/src/MLIPs.md

 save = SaveEveryN(n_traj=10, n_snap=10_000, n_info=1)

 # Set up Monte Carlo routines
-mc = MCRandomWalkClone() # works with MLIPAtomWalkers on a GPU or CPU; one can use `MCDistributed()` for multi-processing on CPU (no GPU support yet)
+mc = MCRandomWalkClone() # works with MLIPAtomWalkers on a GPU or CPU; one can use `MCDistributed()` for multi-processing on CPU (no multi-GPU support yet)

 # Run nested sampling for 10_000 iterations
 energies, liveset, _ = nested_sampling(ls, ns_params, 10_000, mc, save)
 ```

 Fundamentally, using other MLIPs follows the same procedure as above.
-Be aware of the computational costs with MLIPS, one typically needs to use
-GPU for fast energy evaluations, or massively parallel CPU computations to distribute the workload.
+Be aware of the computational costs with MLIPS, one typically needs to use GPU for fast energy evaluations, or massively parallel CPU computations to distribute the workload.